DHTMLX/docs-todolist/docs/guides/inline_editing.md

 # Inline editing

-Inline editing lets you edit the content of a task/project directly by double-clicking on it.
-The functionality is enabled by default.
+Inline editing lets you edit task or project content directly.
+Double-click any item to open the editor.
+The feature is enabled by default.

 :::tip
-When you enable the [**readonly**](api/configs/readonly_config.md) mode of To Do List, inline editing becomes unavailable.
+Enabling the [`readonly`](api/configs/readonly_config.md) mode disables inline editing.
 :::

-## Supported formats of data
+## Supported data formats

-It is possible to type and edit the following data via the inline editor:
+Type and edit the following data in the inline editor:

 1\. **Text, numbers**